markhm/sharepoint-treebrowser/README.md

 ## Preparing data and running
 Prepare metadata you would like to visualise as follows:
-  1. Create a custom view in the SharePoint library where all (relevant) columns are selected
+  1. Create a custom view in the SharePoint library where all (/relevant) columns are selected
   2. Export the metadata to Excel and save as xlsx.
   3. Place the xlsx file(s) in a subdirectory called 'data'
   4. Modify the data/SharePoint_instance.properties file as needed to indicate the correct column names